Start Your LLC Online With Nolo Today

 Business License Renewal Fees

 Your LLC must periodically renew its local or state business license.
-You may have to renew it every year.
+You might have to renew it every year.
 The license renewal fees are usually $20 to $100.

 Are LLCs Expensive to Start?